ory/sdk/clients/hydra/python/docs/VolumeUsageData.md

 # VolumeUsageData

-VolumeUsageData VolumeUsageData Usage details about the volume.
+VolumeUsageData Usage details about the volume.
 This information is used by the `GET /system/df` endpoint, and omitted in other endpoints.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------